-Plantain is generally considered to be a weed; one description even read ‘a short, fat, ugly weed!!
+Plantain is generally considered to be a weed; one description, referring to Plantago major, even reads ‘a short, fat, ugly weed’!!
 But beauty is in the eye of the beholder.

-In actuality Plantain has a long history as one of the best healing herbs on the planet; and is probably the biggest masochist of the plant world – it loves to be trampled.
+Plantain has a long history as one of the best healing herbs on the planet and is probably the biggest masochist of the plant world.
+It loves to be trampled.

-Whilst there are many, many plantains (all in the same family Plantaginaceae), it is the greater plantain (pictured above) and the Ribwort (Narrowleaf or English) Plantain (Plantago lanceolata) that have the most effective active ingredients.
+Whilst there are many, many plantains (all in the same family Plantaginaceae), it is the greater plantain (Plantago major) and the Ribwort (Narrowleaf or English) Plantain (Plantago lanceolata) that have the most effective active ingredients.

 Whilst Greater Plantain has fat, oval shaped leaves, Ribwort has narrower lance shaped leaves.
 Both leaves have the characteristic parallel veins, more noticeable and raised on the underside of the leaf.

 Common names: ribwort plantain, narrowleaf plantain, English plantain, ribleaf, lamb’s tongue, and buckhorn.

 Ribwort plantain is a plant of grasslands, field edges and cultivated ground and tracks, and regularly pops up in lawns as a weed.
 It flowers between April and October; in contrast to the long flower spikes of greater plantain, the short, oval flower heads of ribwort plantain appear as if balanced on the top of their thin, wiry stems.
 Its seed heads remain for most of the winter providing food for goldfinches and other seed-eating birds.